webdevvie/emoji/README.md

 now use the emoji class:
 `Emoji::FLAG_FOR_NETHERLANDS` to get the Dutch flag 🇳🇱

-or if you want to display it in a console use :
+or if you want to display it in a console command use :
  `Emoji::CONSOLE_FLAG_FOR_NETHERLANDS` to get the Dutch flag with a space after it so it shows up properly in the console.

 or maybe you are more of a Unicorn person 🦄: